-charm and character-from the San Gabriel River, to Southwestern University, to having the Most Beautiful Town Square in Texas, to our great school district-these are the reasons why people choose to make Georgetown their home.
-This year, the Georgetown City Council rapidly.
-Georgetown continues to have the lowest tax rate in our confirmed a new vision statement for the city.
-"Georgetown: A caring region, and we are committed to continuing to provide high-quality, community honoring our past and innovating for the future" was cost-effective services that will ensure Georgetown is the premier approved as the statement to express the city's identity and aspirations. community in Texas.
+However, City Council is committed to preserving Georgetown's unique charm and character-from the San Gabriel River, to Southwestern University, to having the Most Beautiful Town Square in Texas, to our great school district-these are the reasons why people choose to approved as the statement to express the city's identity and aspirations. community in Texas.
 The City has worked very hard to make Georgetown the community it is today, and will continue to do so, while at the same time planning, preparing, and innovating for the future.

-Top to bottom; Left to right: City Council members; Anna Eby, Valerie Nicholson, John Hesser, Steve Fought, Ty Gipson, Rachael Jonrowe, Tommy Gonzalez, Mayor Dale Ross the City's Popular Annual Financial Report for the fiscal year that Working the Soil, Green Shoots, and Enjoying the Fruits.
-Each section spanned Oct.
-1, 2016, through Sept.
-30, 2017.
-Two years ago, the is designed to reflect upon the accomplishments of the City for the Census Bureau found that Georgetown was the fastest-growing city 2017 fiscal year.
-Broadly, this was a fruitful year for the City, with in the U.S. with a population above 50,000.
-Last year, we were the the groundbreaking for Garey Park, which will be the City's largest park upon completion; or the opening of Mays Street, a critical northsouth arterial; or the transition to 100 percent renewable energy which received a good deal of attention this year.
+Top to bottom; Left to right: City Council members; Anna Eby, Valeria Nicholson, John Hesser, Steve Fought, Ty Gipson, Rachael Jonrowe, Tommy Gonzalez, Mayor Dale Ross park upon completion; or the opening of Mays Street, a critical northsouth arterial; or the transition to 100 percent renewable energy which received a good deal of attention this year.
 In addition to news stories on NBC Nightly News and on international TV networks, Georgetown's move to wind and solar energy was featured in three films: "From the Ashes" on the National Geographic Channel, "Happening" on HBO, and "An Inconvenient Sequel."